cloudinary-community/gatsby-transformer-cloudinary/README.md

 # gatsby-transformer-cloudinary

 The gatsby-transformer-cloudinary lets you upload local and remote assets to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.
-It also lets you add Gatsby Image support to sourced data on existing Cloudinary assets as well as the uploaded ones.
+It also lets you add Gatsby Plugin Image support to sourced data on existing Cloudinary assets as well as the uploaded ones.

 > Looking to simply leverage Cloudinary's storage and optimized delivery, to fetch existing media files from Cloudinary into your Gatsby project?
 Checkout [gatsby-source-cloudinary](https://www.npmjs.com/package/gatsby-source-cloudinary) plugin.